uhlmanngroup/opt2mesh/README.md

 ## Pretrained models

-Some models which have been pretrained (from OPT scans of embryos) for the `UNetPipeline` and the `UNet3DPipeline` are available in the `models` folder.
+Some models which have been pretrained (from OPT scans of embryos) for the `UNetPipeline` and the `UNet3DPipeline` are available here: https://oc.ebi.ac.uk/s/mVuDrBtROqTadhc
-You need to install [Git LFS](https://git-lfs.github.com/) to download them using git.

-If Git LFS is not working, the models can be downloaded from here: https://oc.ebi.ac.uk/s/mVuDrBtROqTadhc